brimdata/zed/docs/data-model/zson.md

-Values that do not have implied types must include a type decorator to clarify its type or appear in a context for which its type is defined (i.e., as a field value in a record, as an element in an array, etc).
+Values that do not have implied types must include a type decorator to clarify its type or appear in a context for which its type is defined (i.e., as a field value in a record, as an element in an array, etc.).

 While a type value may represent a complex type, the value itself is a singleton and thus always a primitive type.
 A type value is encoded as: